PriyankaS21/ReadExcelUsingPython/README.md

 2) Read the excel file with excel sheet name
 3) Read the mutiple excel sheet at a time.

-The third way, will return an dictionary having the key, is same as the excel tab name and value will be the dataframe.
+The third way, will return a dictionary having the key, is same as the excel sheet name and value will be the dataframe.